adaptivefer/adaptivefer.github.io/index.md

 # Experiments and Results

-We performed a series of experiments.
+1. Unsupervised Domain Adaptation using WGAN — WGAN results were not useable.
+So this approach was discontinued.
+2. Semi-supervised Domain Adaptation using CycleGAN.
+3. Feature Space Unsupervised Domain Adaptation.

 We have used two target datasets in our experimentation.
 The first dataset is used in domain adaptation process and second dataset is kept unseen in all the ways for testing purposes.
 This was done to ensure model performance consistency on target domain.
 We used two classifiers in our experimentation.
 One